The AI Control Problem

 It’s in the nature of a complex software system that any verification of its soundness can be at best provisional.

 A second reason is more technical.
 It involves a discovery made in 1936 by computer science pioneer Alan Turing, in connection with what has become known as the “halting problem”.
-Namely, for any software system with general capabilities, there are particular problems that it is not possible to determine, in advance, whether the system will ever reach a definite conclusion (that is, “halt”).
-In other words, the behaviour of the system contains some intrinsically unpredictable elements.
+Namely, for any software system with general capabilities, there are particular questions that it is not possible to determine, in advance, whether the system will ever reach a definite conclusion (that is, “halt”).
+In other words, the behaviour of the system contains some intrinsically unpredictable elements, and the outcome cannot always be verified in advance.

 A third reason is that, even if software could be verified as conforming in all cases to the specification (design) laid down for it, there’s still the possibility that the specification has failed to consider all eventualities.